Mouth Sores

 Mouth sores are painful ailments that appear on the soft tissues of your mouth.
 They affect your ability to eat, drink, practice dental hygiene, and talk.

 But you might be wondering if mouth sores are serious or contagious.
-In this article, we’ll break down everything you need to know about mouth sores, including at-home remedies.
+Below we break down everything you need to know about mouth sores, including at-home remedies.

 What Do Mouth Sores Look Like?